|The Digital Aggregates Corporation® is

 pick up a lot of expertise in

-Asynchronous Transfer Mode (ATM) and other telephony and telecommunications technologies, mostly while I was working at Bell Labs near Denver Colorado.
+Asynchronous Transfer Mode (ATM) and other telephony and telecommunications technologies, mostly while I was working at Bell Labs and its various spinoffs near Denver Colorado.

 Find out more about this and other